About Dad Dancing

 The first phase of the Dad Dancing project was 2 months of research and development including 2 weeks studio development time at Nightingale Theatre and Hextable Studios (South East Dance) alongside scratch performances and research activities/workshops with the wider community.

-Spring 2013 saw a scratch performance at GLive and residencies at Battersea Arts Centre who went on to become co-producers for the project.
-Since February 2014 we have continued to develop the project through creative residencies and lots of community outreach activities.
-Please see our Calendar and Workshops pages for ways to get involved.
+Spring 2013 saw a scratch performance at GLive and residencies at Battersea Arts Centre who went on to become co-producers for the project, and the show was premiered at Battersea Arts Centre with a sell-out 3 week run in 2014.
+Since then we have continued to develop the project through creative residencies and lots of community outreach activities.
+Please see our Calendar and Perform with us pages for ways to get involved.

 The whole Dad Dancing project has the core values of care, inclusivity and supporting everybody to dance their own dance with joy and bravery.